Error: Field cannot be left blank.

 Apply for a free battery storage system

-If you received a letter from PG&E, please complete the form below and a representative from RHA will contact you.
+If you received a letter from PG&E, complete the form below.
+Someone from RHA/RI will contact you.
+They will advise you if you are pre-qualified for this offer.

 Helping you prepare and get support